Ministry of Health & Wellness: Overview

 Dr Nomafrench Mbombo Biography, Western Cape Minister of Health & Wellness

-Dr Mbombo holds a PhD in Gender and Human Rights (UWC), Master’s Degree in Maternal & Child Health (UKZN) and a Bachelor’s Degree in Nursing Science (UFH) and in addition to various other qualifications.
+She holds a PhD on Gender & Human rights (University of the Western Cape), Master’s Degree in Maternal & Child Health (University of KwaZulu-Natal) and a Bachelor’s Degree in Nursing Science (University of Fort Hare) and various other certificates, awards and accolades.

-Prior her entry into politics in 2014 she was an Associate Professor at the Faculty of Community and Health Sciences, University of the Western Cape (UWC), South Africa.
-During her academic career she made invaluable contributions to academia and these were widely published.
-Her overarching interest has always been in community empowerment as a conduit to reclaim the voices of the population at risk such as young women & girls, rural women, the LGBTQIA and the marginalized.
+Prior her entry into politics in 2014, she was an Associate Professor at the Faculty of Community and Health Sciences, University of the Western Cape (UWC), South Africa.
+During her academic career she made invaluable contributions to academia locally, in Africa and internationally.

 Her mantra: Where I am planted, I grow.